avinetworks/avi-helm-charts/docs/AKO/values.md

 Since RHI is a Layer 4 construct, the settings applies to all the host FQDNs patched as pools/SNI virtualservices to the parent shared virtualservice.

+#### NetworkSettings.bgpPeerLabels

+This feature allows configuring BGP Peer labels for BGP virtualservices.
+AKO configures the VSes with the appropriate peer labels, only when `enableRHI` is set to `true`, using the `NetworkSettings.enableRHI` field in `values.yaml`.
+If `enableRHI` is not set to `true`, AKO will consider the provided configuration as invalid and will reboot.

+    bgpPeerLabels:
+      - peer1
+      - peer2

 ### L7Settings.shardVSSize

 AKO uses a sharding logic for Layer 7 ingress objects.
 A sharded VS involves hosting multiple insecure or secure ingresses hosted by